 – think of a good time like the one you did earlier; that will make you smile – it worked once, chances are it will work again.

 – think of a friend you love that makes you laugh all the time and give them a call!
 Who knows, they may have a funny answering machine if they’re not available.

-The thing is you don’t have one or a few quotes to keep them in your back pocket because different circumstances ask for a specific action, but usually, in less than 2 minutes I would find some that apply to the time in need and “push” me into Just Do It! because Impossible is Nothing! (these are my favorite ?) they compete against each other, but I love them equally.
+The thing is you don’t have one or a few quotes to keep them in your back pocket because different circumstances ask for a specific action, but usually, in less than 2 minutes I would find some that apply to the time in need and “push” me into Just Do It! because Impossible is Nothing! (these are my favourite ?).

-Hope you enjoyed reading my post at least as much as I enjoyed writing it and if you have any feedback or questions, or if I can help in any way, don’t hesitate to get in touch via email email@example.com or through the comment section below – I would love to be of service and I will do my best to get back to you within 24 hours.
+Hope you enjoyed reading my post at least as much as I enjoyed writing it, and if you have any feedback or questions, or if I can help in any way, don’t hesitate to get in touch via email firstname.lastname@example.org or through the comment section below – I would love to be of service and I will do my best to get back to you as soon as possible.